-Jonathan Urick is senior counsel for litigation at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
-In this capacity, Urick handles a variety of litigation matters for the Chamber.
+Jonathan Urick is associate chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
+Urick handles a variety of litigation matters for the Chamber.